mendix/docs/content/en/docs/appstore/modules/mendix-mini-surveys.md

 * If the user has answered all questions, then the survey will not show again to the user.

 Survey opt-out rule is a variable cached to your internet browser.
 You can reset and show a survey multiple times by clearing your browser cache.
-If you are testing, we recommend you to use the `TEST_MODE` constant to avoid clearing every time.
+If you are testing, we recommend you use the **TEST_MODE** constant to avoid clearing every time.

-{{% alert color="info" %}}In a future release, we will allow you customise these opt-out rules from the App Insights portal.{{% /alert %}}
+{{% alert color="info" %}}In a future release, we will allow you to customize these opt-out rules from the App Insights portal.{{% /alert %}}

 ## 5 Troubleshooting {#troubleshooting}

 ### 5.1 The Survey Is Not Showing?

+If this occurs, try the following:

-1. In the app, make sure that the **APIKEY_APPINSIGHTS** constant has the correct  [API key](/developerportal/app-insights/mini-surveys/#obtain-api-key).
+* In the app, make sure that the **APIKEY_APPINSIGHTS** constant has the correct value of [API key](/developerportal/app-insights/mini-surveys/#obtain-api-key).

-2. In the app, open the settings of the Mini Survey widget.
+* In the app, open the settings of the Mini Survey widget.
 Make sure that you have entered the correct survey ID.

-3. In the app, enable the **TEST_MODE** constant.
-If the survey loads, then the Survey has triggered an [op-out rule](#survey-rules) and will not show.
-In this case, clear the survey opt-out rules by clearing your browser cache in your browser or using igcognito mode.
+* In the app, enable the **TEST_MODE** constant.
+If the survey loads, then the survey has triggered an [op-out rule](#survey-rules) and will not show.
+In this case, clear the survey opt-out rules by clearing your browser cache or using igcognito mode.

-### 5.2 Surveys do not work locally when running multiple applications
+### 5.2 Surveys Do not Work Locally When Running Multiple Applications

 If this occurs, upgrade the module to v1.1.0 or above, and ensure to clear your browsers cached data to remove deprecated feature – you only need to do this one time in your browser.